 - Remote control: WiFi (browser or app interface) and LANC input

 As always, there’s no 1 video camera that’s perfect for every production, budget, shooting style, or schedule.

-The video camera that currently comes closest to my dream cam in terms of features and price is the new Blackmagic Production Camera 4K, which I have on pre-order.
-Until my dream cam becomes a reality, the BMPC-4K will be a close alternative.
-My thoughts on the BMPC-4K.
+The video cameras that currently come closest to my dream cam in terms of features and price are the new Blackmagic URSA Mini 4.6K and previous Blackmagic Production Camera 4K.
+Here are my thoughts on the BMPC-4K.

 My list of related links, short films, and resources for Blackmagic Design cameras.